 In addition to the curriculum, we asked teachers who taught in the schools participating in our study what their expectations would be, since this question gives access into what they may have emphasised in their teaching.

+Israeli teachers confirmed that year 7 teaching includes explicit reference to functions and rates of change as a foundational, informal, ideas.
+They expected students to reject the input-output and mapping ideas as these had not been taught.
+They thought that some students might tend towards the idea of calculation, and that all students would find the provision of counter examples to the covariation and algebraic ideas difficult.

 The teachers from England said that students would meet input-output models in year 7 or before, and some teachers use the word 'function machines' to describe these.
-Explicit use of the word and its notation happens in year 11 when they meet transformations of linear and quadratic functions.
+They said that explicit use of the word and its notation happens in their teaching of year 11 when studentsmeet transformations of linear and quadratic functions.
 The idea of mapping between sets is developed in year 12 as an introduction to a formal process treatment of functions in year 13.
 'Rate of change' would first be discussed by these older students in the context of finding derivatives from first principles.

-Israeli teachers confirmed that year 7 teaching includes explicit reference to functions and rates of change as a foundational, informal, ideas.
-They expected students to reject the input-output and mapping ideas as these had not been taught.
-They thought that some students might tend towards the idea of calculation, and that all students would find the provision of counter examples to the covariation and algebraic ideas difficult.

 Methods